mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 This document deprecates the specification of "Content-Transfer-Encoding" headers for EST endpoints, providing a way to do this in an upward compatible way.
-This document additional defines a GRASP discovery mechanism for EST endpoints, and specifies requirements for them.

-Finally, this document fixes some syntactical errors in ASN.1 that was presented.
+This document fixes some syntactical errors in ASN.1 that was presented.

 --- middle